mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

-If you do not have the RFID, or you don't have CHAdeMO port, or you can't charge for other reason, the best way is to to skip charging in Estonia and charge in Latvia, since it's just 200km from Talinn to Ainazi (Latvia border).
+If you do not have the RFID, or you don't have CHAdeMO port, or you can't charge for other reason, the best way is to to skip charging in Estonia and charge in Latvia, since it's just 200km from Tallinn to Ainazi (Latvia border); try stopping in Parnu though and charge for free if the charger is available.

 # Latvia

 [CSDD](https://www.csdd.lv/en/) is a national road maintenance authority that also owns chargers.
 They provide CCS, CHAdeMO and Type 2 AC charging.
-You can register at [e-mobi](https://portal.e-mobi.lv/lv/sakumlapa/) and download the Android App to charge.
+You can register at [e-mobi](https://portal.e-mobi.lv/lv/sakumlapa/) and download the Android App in order to charge.
 CSDD charging costs 0,15€/min with e-mobi, and 0,273€/min with PlugSurfing (quite a decent price, however do remember that you'll generally charge at the speed of 35-40kW while still being billed by the minute).